rdjavaji/casestudy2/README.md

 - Linked Services: Linked services were set up to connect.
 - Pipeline: Transferred data from data lake to data lake house
 - Created an external table in Azure Synapse Analytics to enable querying the processed data.
 This step allowed users to run SQL queries over the Gold container's data for reporting, analysis, and decision-making.

-## GitHub Pull Request:

-- Created New resource group with name: my_rg
-- Created New Azure data Factory: pr_adf1
-- Configured Github branch as "QA" to Azure Data factory
-- Created Pull Request from branch Dev to QA